rmrt1n/advent-of-code/writeups/day02.md

 }
 ```

-This function uses a sliding window `std.mem.WindowIterator` to check each pair of adjacent levels.
+This function uses a sliding window to check pairs of adjacent levels.
 First it determines the direction (increasing or decreasing) based on the first two elements.
 Then, it checks if every adjacent level follows the same direction and that the difference is within the allowed range.
 If any pair violates this rule, we have found an unsafe report.

 Now we just have to iterate over all reports and count the safe levels: